AakashGiri12/Closira-AI-Agent/README.md

 ## Prerequisites

 - Python 3.11 or higher
-- An Gemini API key.
+- A Gemini API key.

 ---